Current News and Events

 Check out the new shade awnings!
 There is a new flag pole on the Rules sign.
 A “hot range” flag will fly there when an RSO is on duty.
 There is a new target rack by the RSO shed to keep target stands organized.
 Please return target frames to the rack when done.

-Procedure Update Notice - All non-members will only shoot on the 200 yard range during times when there is an Range Safety Officer controlling range operations This is to allow for better safety.
+Procedure Notice - The public/non-members will only use the 200 yard range during times when there is an Range Safety Officer controlling range operations.
+This is to allow for better safety.
 Members can use either the 50 or 200 yard range.

-50 Yard Range Safety Notice: For safety when multiple groups are using the pistol berm during times when there is no RSO on duty please take note:
+50 Yard Range Safety Notice: For safety when multiple groups are using the 50 yard range during times when there is no RSO on duty please take note:

 - All shooting will take place from the 50 yard firing line.
 All tables and benches should be set up at the firing line.